rcrowther/django-taxonomy/README.md

 e.g.

-    Category.api(id=7).tree()
+    SiteCategory.api(id=7).tree()

-returns a tree descending from Term id=7.
+returns a tree descending from Node id=7.

 Some of the other methods only deal with DB ids.

 The structure of tree data is worth mentioning.
-It is usually a flat tree of depth and Termdata coupled in a Tuple, gathered into a list,
+It is usually a flat tree of depth and Node data coupled in a Tuple, gathered into a list,

     [
-        (0, Term1)
+        (0, Node1)
-        (1, Term2)
+        (1, Node2)
-        (1, Term3)
+        (1, Node3)
-        (0, Term4)
+        (0, Node4)
-        (1, Term5)
+        (1, Node5)
-        (2, Term6)
+        (2, Node6)
-        (3, Term7)
+        (3, Node7)
         ...
     ]

 This is the kind of data the app uses to render the select boxes in Admin.

-One point worth knowing is that, since these taxonomies are single-parent, there can be only one path back to the taxonomy root.
+One point worth knowing is that, since these taxonomies are single-parent, there can be only one path back to the root.
 But there can be several paths towards leaves.
 Ask for descendant_paths() and you will get a list of lists.

 ### Accessing taxonomy data
-You can use the API in the shell, but also jamb it fairly statically into a webpage.
-For example, here are the objects attached to a base category,
+You can use the API in the shell, but also jamb it statically into a webpage.
+For example, here are the root categories in a tree,

-            ctx['root_elements'] = Page.objects.filter(category=1)
+            ctx['root_elements'] = SiteCategory.api(NO_PARENT).children()

 pushed into a navbar with some CSS,